Where the page meets you: It is 2am. The browser tab is open.

 The next step is a 20-minute conversation.

-You have carried this for long enough to know what it costs you.
-Another year of it will cost more of the same.
-Twenty minutes of conversation costs almost nothing — and at the end of those twenty minutes you will know whether this is your next step, or it isn't.
-Let's talk.
+You've carried this long enough to know what the pattern costs you.
+Another year costs more of the same.
+Twenty minutes costs almost nothing — and at the end of the conversation, you'll know whether The Christian Hypnotherapist is your next step or not.

 Start Here